NiklasTR/treatment_induced_organoid_phenotypes/README.md

 Sequencing and gene expression data has been deposited in public repositories, such as [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE117548) and [EGA](https://ega-archive.org/studies/EGAS00001003140).

+## Docker Containers
+The project can most easily be reproduced by pulling these docker containers:

+* niklastr/MOFA:latest - contains a MOFA2 implementation to run the multi-omics factor analysis.
+The code can be run without GPU support
+* niklastr/promise:latest - contains the promise git project together with large local files stored under *localdata*
+* niklastr/promise:interimdata - contains all contents of the niklastr/promise:latest with additional interim data from the original analysis

 ## Directory Structure

 ```